top of page

 • Microwave/Small Appliances: $100–$600

-• Buy multipurpose kitchen tools, like a single high-quality chef’s knife, to reduce clutter and costs.
+• Multi-Purpose Tools: Buy one high-quality chef's knife to reduce clutter and costs–quality over quantity.

-• Look for dining sets at outlet stores or during end-of-season clearance sales.
+• Outlet Deals: Look for dining sets at outlet stores or during end-of-season clearance sales.

-• Consider bar stools and a small counter-height table for compact spaces.
+• Compact Solutions: Consider bar stools and a small counter-height table for tight spaces.

 4. Bathroom Essentials